hassanzohdy/reinforcements/README.md

 If the given `min` or `max` parameter is not a number, an error **will be thrown**.

-> Min value can't be higher than max value.
+> Min value must be higher than max value.

 ## Working With Strings